kaiji123/GeoQuiz/README.md

 * EMAIL - your email
 * SSH_PRIVATE_KEY - ssh private key from server machine
 * DOMAIN - domain of your web application

+After following above instructions, you are good to go.
+Make some changes on our app !